-Word-of-mouth is a powerful marketing tool for independent consultants—when potential clients hear about your qualifications directly from people they know and trust, it lends credibility to your reputation.
+Word-of-mouth is a powerful marketing tool for independent contractors—when potential clients hear about your qualifications directly from people they know and trust, it lends credibility to your reputation.
 But there’s an art to asking for and receiving referrals.

 Follow these five tactics to go about getting client referrals and recommendations in the right way.

 When it comes to relationship management, timing is key.
-Asking for a favor at an inappropriate moment, such as when you hand the client a bill, can lower the chances of them following through with your request.
-If a client comments on how well the project is going and how pleased they are with the results, this could be the perfect opportunity to thank them for the compliment, and mention that any recommendations would be appreciated.
+Asking for a favor at an inappropriate moment, such as when you hand your client a bill, can lower the chances of them following through with your request.
+If a client comments on how well the project is going and how pleased they are with the results, this could be the perfect opportunity to thank them for the compliment and mention that any recommendations would be appreciated.
 On the other hand, if you’ve fallen behind on a deadline or hit a snag in the project, wait to ask for a referral until you’ve resolved the problem.

 Appreciation can go a long way towards maintaining a strong relationship.
 If you receive an endorsement from a current or former client, take the time to send a hand-written thank you note.
 Doing so lets them know you appreciate their actions, and they may be more likely to recommend your services in the future.